 Verdict

-What stood out most was the Laurel’s supportive, “stay-put” comfort paired with a soft, rounded silhouette that makes a room feel less boxy.
-The trade-off is that it doesn’t deliver a deep, sink-in lounge vibe, and the sloped arms don’t behave like wide shelves.
+In our hands-on testing, what stood out most was the Laurel's supportive, stay-put comfort paired with a rounded silhouette that softened the room visually.
+The trade-off is simple: it feels more composed than plush, and the sloped arms do not deliver a sink-in lounge feel.

 Who It's For